kalleknast/BindingAffinity/README.md

 #### DeepDTA
 The DeepDTA model is presented in [DeepDTA: Deep Drug-Target Binding Affinity Prediction](https://arxiv.org/abs/1801.10193).
 The original code is available [here](https://github.com/hkmztrk/DeepDTA).

-#### Hybrid model
+#### Hybrid -- Graph-Embeddings
 The Hybrid model combines a GCN-branch for drug encoding and an embedding (DeepDTA-style) branch for protein encoding.
 In the drug branch, the drugs [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) are first represented as graphs (nodes and edges) followed by three layers of graph convolutions.
 These are combined with protein encodings in a common regression head.
+Original code [here](https://github.com/kalleknast/BindingAffinity).

+#### BERT-CNN
+BERT embeddings and 1D convolutional branches as in DeepDTA.
+Original code [here](https://github.com/kalleknast/BindingAffinity).

 #### MT-DTI
 The code is available [here](https://github.com/deargen/mt-dti).